Al fresco dining will be a hot ticket when cruises resume from the U.S.

 The CDC also suggests that cruise lines should only offer shore excursions in foreign ports of call listed as Level 1: COVID-19 in its travel recommendations by destination.

-As far as masks go, Royal Caribbean announced earlier today that it won’t be requiring guests to wear masks while on its private island in the Bahamas, Perfect Day at CocoCay.
+Regarding masks, Royal Caribbean announced earlier today that it wouldn’t require guests to wear masks while on its private island in the Bahamas, Perfect Day at CocoCay.